kindasimple/crawlrAPI/README.md

 write(result, "result.log")
 ```

-**/result**
+**/result/:guid**

-This enpoint reads the result of the search from a file on the disk, and serves it up as json.
+This endpoint reads the result of the search from a file on the disk, and serves it up as json.
+The guid is returned from a request to the /route endpoint.

+**Network Graph**

+An image is generated as a png in the public folder, and can be accessed as `http://crawlrAPI.ngrok.com/<< guid >>.png (e.g. http://crawlr.ngrok.com/8cb387f6-2fec-92f8-172e-ef1e20fb4cf0.png)

 ##UserGrid BaaS